webeveryday/SimpleStorage/README.md

 ## Foundry

+## Folder Structure

+### ./script
+- For deploying the contract
+- It is written in Solidity

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of: